turingschool-examples/challenges/rails-mini-project.markdown

 This afternoon, use these new skills to start adding the following features to a new Rails application. **TDD is not dead.**

+### Project Options

+* IdeaBox
+* GifGenerator
+* PointBox

 ### Project Option 1: IdeaBox

 Let's create an app to record your ideas.
 Host your app live on Heroku.
+Users can create, edit/update, show, and destroy only their own ideas.

 #### Categories

 * ideas belong to a category
 * categories can be created and destroyed by a logged-in admin user (regular logged in users cannot create or destroy categories)
-* users can create, edit/update, show, and destroy only their own ideas
 * when a user types a new idea into the form, there is a [selection dropdown](http://guides.rubyonrails.org/form_helpers.html#option-tags-from-a-collection-of-arbitrary-objects) for choosing the correct category

 #### Images